DoSomething/mbp-user-digest/README.md

 mbp-user-digest
 ===============

+A user digest message is a summary of the users campaign activity to inform them of the status of the campaigns they're signed up for.
+The producer micro-service of digest generation process is responsible for gathering the user documents and directing the results as messages for the consumer part of the generation process.

+####The Process
 Producer for the Message Broker system to manage the production of user digest messages.
 The process consists of:

-- initiating the generation of digest message (mbp-user-digest_producer.php):
+- initiating the generation of digest messages (mbp-user-digest_producer.php):
 ```
 $ php mbp-user-digest_producer.php
 $ php mbp-user-digest_producer.php?targetUser=xxx@dosomething.org